Daerdemandt/DockerManager/readme.md

  * make manager that serves as an iterface to outer world and mostly parses input.
 It should call update.sh and it should be preferred way to do things.
+ * Because hierarchy is stored in fs, autocompletion can be made to work.
+ Thus, target name should be filename.
+So, make autocompletion work.
+ * The whole program is written under boot2docker.
+Using it in other ways should be considered.
+Namingly, grep syntax may be different.
+ * list all targets tree-style
+ * Add removing images that are not in use anymore
+ * Add removing temporary files if something failed in process (new_target.sh)
+ * Fix issue when sed doesn't like slash in replacement even if it is escaped
+ * Change naming convention so that each root image has its own repository